Rio Alex Bulo: Biography

 Little is known of Bulo's background.
-It is known that he was born on May 2, 1978, in Sleman, and, according to several sources, was reportedly an unruly child who lashed because his parents preferred to pay more attention to their business than him.
-Due to his erratic behavior, his parents sent him to Jakarta, where he would be raised by his elder, 12-year-old brother.
-To their dismay, his behavior worsened, especially after his father renounced him because Rio refused to convert to his religion.
+It is known that he was born on 2 May 1978, in Sleman, and, according to several sources, was reportedly an unruly child who lashed because his parents preferred to pay more attention to their business than him.
+Due to his erratic behaviour, his parents sent him to Jakarta, where he would be raised by his brother, whom 12 years older than him.
+To their dismay, his behaviour worsened, especially after his father renounced him because Rio refused to convert to his religion.

 As a result, Bulo began to hang out with thugs in the Senen area, skipping school, drinking alcohol and smoking marijuana.
 Aside from this, he also occasionally engaged in petty crimes with his friends.
 Because of this, he was expelled from his brother's house and forced to live on the streets.
 While growing up, he supported himself by selling fake vehicle documents, but after he got married, he switched to auto theft.
-Due to his proficiency in the trade, managing to crush three cars in three days in exchange for money, he become relatively wealthy.
-When queried by his wife as to where the money had come from, Bulo claimed that he earned by selling clothes in Jakarta.
+Due to his proficiency in the trade, managing to crush three cars in three days in exchange for money, he became relatively wealthy.
+When queried by his wife as to where the money had come from, Bulo claimed that he earned it by selling clothes in Jakarta.

 At one point, he was imprisoned for fleeing in a stolen vehicle, but after his release, he resumed his old profession due to the lucrative offers by the dealers.
 However, to avoid capture, he moved out of Jakarta, and in case his victims resisted, he would attack them with a pair of hammers and kill them.

 Between 1997 and 2001, Bulo is known to have killed at least 4 people, all of them car rental entrepreneurs.
 The first victim was in Surabaya, from whom a Sedan was stolen; the other two were killed in Semarang, while Bulo was attempting to steal their Isuzu Panther.
 Shortly after, a fourth attempt was tried against a man in Yogyakarta, but failed, forcing Bulo to move to Purwokerto.

-On January 12, 2001, Rio entered the Rosenda Hotel in Purwokerto, where he subsequently killed businessman and lawyer Jeje Suraji in room 135 in order to steal his rented Toyota Kijang.
+On 12 January 2001, Rio entered the Rosenda Hotel in Purwokerto, where he subsequently killed businessman and lawyer Jeje Suraji in room 135 in order to steal his rented Toyota Kijang.
 The staff were alerted by the commotion, and immediately after Bulo left the hotel, the room was checked.
 When they entered, the staff found bloodstains on the walls and ceiling, and that Suraji's battered body had been left on the bed and covered with a blanket.
-This was immediately relayed to the hotel security guards, who managed to detain Bulo while he was still on the parking lot, before eventually handing him over to the police.
+This was immediately relayed to the hotel security guards, who managed to detain Bulo while he was still in the parking lot, before eventually handing him over to the police.